Timothy is a writer and video content creator. He enjoys helping others learn to improve their lives and shape better futures.

-In the summer of 2016 I was blessed to be able to work in Alaska for 4 months.
+In the summer of 2016, I was blessed to be able to work in Alaska for four months.
 I worked in a really small town called Moose Pass.
 The town consisted of a restaurant/lodge, a post office, a library, a small K-12 school, and a few houses.

-I worked at the lodge which was called Trail Lake Lodge because it was situated right on the banks of Trail Lake.
-Trail Lake was gorgeous body of water that was surrounded by mountains.
+I worked at the lodge, which was called Trail Lake Lodge, because it was situated right on the banks of Trail Lake.
+Trail Lake was a gorgeous body of water that was surrounded by mountains.

 So what's the solution?

-Most people are unaware that there are 100's of available entry level jobs in Alaska every summer.
+Most people are unaware that there are hundreds of available entry-level jobs in Alaska every summer.
 And employers are desperate to find workers to fill these jobs.
 Why?
-Because most of the jobs are low-paying tourism related jobs that only last for a few months.
-And also because Alaska does not have the population to provide the amount of workers needed to fill these jobs.
+Because most of the jobs are low-paying tourism-related jobs that only last for a few months.
+And also because Alaska does not have the population to provide the number of workers needed to fill these jobs.

-Most of these seasonal jobs provide room and board (since they know you will be coming from out of state and will need a place to stay) and while the pay isn't much it's enough for you to survive on as well as save a few bucks during your summer stay.
+Most of these seasonal jobs provide room and board (since they know you will be coming from out of state and will need a place to stay), and while the pay isn't much, it's enough for you to survive as well as save a few bucks during your summer stay.

-I landed my job in Moose Pass after only one 15 minute phone interview.
-And I had at least 3 other companies that were interested in hiring me.
+I landed my job in Moose Pass after only one 15-minute phone interview.
+And I had at least three other companies that were interested in hiring me.
 The hardest part of the whole job search was figuring out which job and company I wanted to choose.

 And there are some pretty cool jobs on there.
 Ever thought about being a dog sled wrangler?
 Working on a cruise ship?
 Working on a secluded island that you have to fly via biplane?
 Working for a biplane company?
 Working on a scenic railway?